JB2001216/eCommerce/README.md

 Other notable features:

 - Mobile responsive.
 Looks great on both desktops and mobile devices.
-Give it a try: http://store.vineglobal.com
+Give it a try (demo): http://store.vineglobal.com
 - Supports PayPal Express.
 Other payment options to follow soon.
 - Built with AngularJS by Google on the front-end.
 - Very theme-able: The sample site theme can be easily modified.